A Great Metropolis | Part 1

 Only run-off from storms that produce more rain than can be handled by all four planters enters the traditional storm sewer.
 Each planter (3 feet by 18 feet at the biggest) is designed to hold up to 6 inches of water and is lined with porous materials that allow the water to infiltrate into the ground at a rate of up to 4 inches per hour.
 In addition, the planters are planted with native plants that can filter out sediments, limiting the amount of debris that can reach, and clog, the traditional storm drain.
 The plants are chosen for their ability to thrive in a variety of conditions, thus ensuring that the planters stay green and attractive.

-Fortunately, we’ve Prime Minister Imran Khan at the helm who is already doubling down on creating a clean green Pakistan by hitting a billion tree goal in August 2017 and planting over ~3MM tree saplings in 2020 thusfar.
-We’ve got the right man for the job:
+Fortunately, Prime Minister Imran Khan is already doubling down on creating a clean green Pakistan by hitting a billion tree goal in August 2017 and planting over ~3MM tree saplings in 2020 thusfar.
+We’ve got the right man for the job, the only climate champion from the entire political spectrum who has taken serious proactive measures to combat climate change:

 At the same time, let us be cognizant that social and economic progress are not received from a state or a leader but a possession to be won every day by the effort of each and union of all.
 We must use private enterprise to solve the great challenges Karachi is facing to build it into a great metropolis.